joshlarsen/jekyll4-deploy-gh-pages/readme.md

 ### Security

-If you don't trust running third party actions in your repo, you can always clone this one and substitute `joshlarsen/jekyll4-deploy-gh-pages@master` or `joshlarsen/jekyll4-deploy-gh-pages@caching` with your repo name/branch in your workflow `.yml`.
+If you don't trust running third party actions in your repo, you can always clone this one and substitute `joshlarsen/jekyll4-deploy-gh-pages@master` with your repo name/branch in your workflow `.yml`.